Plumagednine/15-112-Fail-Early-and-Often/README.md

 In total this project took aproximately 25 hours to make.

 ## :sparkles: Controls ##
-You control the player using "WASD".\n
+You control the player using "WASD".

-If you are within range of a monster you will be able to attack it by clicking on it.\n If you stand on top of an item you can pick it up by selecting the correct inventory slot and pressing "Q".\n If you have a potion selected you can use it by pressing "E".\n If you press you can toggle map by pressing "M". \n
+If you are within range of a monster you will be able to attack it by clicking on it.

+If you stand on top of an item you can pick it up by selecting the correct inventory slot and pressing "Q".

+If you have a potion selected you can use it by pressing "E".

+If you press you can toggle map by pressing "M".
 ### Debug Functions ###

 If you press "Control+1" you can toggle images on and off.
 (Disabled by default due to preformance issues)\n